sjoerdvanBommel/monorepo/README.md

 ### Current packages

 **General**
-- `@mr/config` for ESLint configuration
-- `@mr/tsconfig` for all tsconfig files to keep things consistent over different projects
+- `@mr/config` for ESLint and TypeScript config files to keep things consistent over different projects
 - `@mr/pg-admin` to spin up a PgAdmin docker container.
 Make sure to read it's [README](./packages/pg-admin/README.md) if you're going to use it.

 **SwipeScript**